termaxa/termaxa/SECURITY.md

 - **Backups have boundaries.** `pg_dump`/`psql` and `git` must be on PATH. `rm` insurance matches the literal `rm` command; shell aliases and absolute paths (`/bin/rm`) are not covered.
 Remote Terraform state is not backed up (its backend versions it).
 There is no backup retention/pruning yet.
 - **Policy is only as good as you write it.** The starter policy is a sensible default, not a guarantee.
 Review it. `default: ask` fails closed, which is the safe direction, but an over-broad `allow` rule can still wave through something you'd rather catch.
 - **Fail-open on plumbing.** If the hook receives malformed input, Termaxa steps aside rather than breaking your session.
 This is deliberate (a gate that bricks sessions gets uninstalled) but means a sufficiently broken invocation is ungoverned.
+- **The circuit breaker is per-session, and the session id can rotate.** The breaker counts repeated destructive intent within one agent session and escalates further variants to `deny`.
+If the harness rotates its session id mid-run (observed with both Claude Code and Cursor), the counter resets.
+It classifies command *intent* (file-delete, db-destroy, git-force, infra-destroy), including deletes hidden behind `find -exec`, `xargs`, and `unlink` — but it is a speed bump against retry-flailing, not a guaranteed cap, and it only sees commands that reach the shell hook.

 ## Design choices that support safety

 - **Fail closed on policy** (unmatched → `ask`), fail open on plumbing (broken hook input → step aside).
-- **One-way escalation:** context signals can only raise a verdict (allow→ask), never lower one.
+- **One-way escalation:** context signals and the circuit breaker can only raise a verdict (allow→ask, ask→deny), never lower one.
 Heuristics can't weaken an explicit rule.
 - **Backups precede execution** on both `run` and `hook`, and never fire on `deny` (nothing runs).
-- **State outside the repo:** logs and backups live in `~/.termaxa/`, so a `git reset --hard` can't destroy your audit trail.
+- **State outside the repo:** logs and backups live in `~/.termaxa/`, so a `git reset --hard` — or an agent deleting the project folder — can't destroy your audit trail.
 (This is fixed as of v0.8 — earlier versions kept state in-repo.)
 - **Append-only audit:** every attempt, including blocked ones, is recorded and never overwritten.

 ## Reporting a vulnerability